 At the time, I made a clear decision to continuously improve my speaking skills and to work on myself.
 And it never ends: I have only just enrolled in an acting school because I want to gain even more expressiveness and thus promise myself to deliver even more vivid presentations in the future.

 This brings us back to our initial questions: How do you define self-confidence?
 What do you do to develop it further?
 What are your specific steps to continuously improve your speaking skills?
 How does your personal journey to a self-confident speaker look like?
 Feel free to share your thoughts in the chat.
+If you want to learn more about some key aspects on how you can develop self-confidence and deliver high-level presentations, you can read the according blog article and/or watch this video (in German).

 This post is also available in: German